perseas/Pyrseas/docs/dbtoyaml.rst

 dropped from the database ``dbtoyaml`` would normally only output files for new or changed objects--and thus keep the dropped object file under version control.
-To deal with dropped objects, ``dbtoyaml -d`` outputs a special YAML "index" file, named ``database.<dbname>.yaml`` in the root directory.
-When ``dbtoyaml -d`` is run a second time, it looks for this "index" file and if found, proceeds to delete the previous run's ``.yaml`` files before outputting new ones.
+To deal with dropped objects, ``dbtoyaml -m`` outputs a special YAML "index" file, named ``database.<dbname>.yaml`` in the root directory.
+When ``dbtoyaml -m`` is run a second time, it looks for this "index" file and if found, proceeds to delete the previous run's ``.yaml`` files before outputting new ones.